top of page

 For those still in, connected to, or remotely following and supporting organisations via their calendar, doctrines, etc., it is time to repent, turn to God, and acknowledge Christ as our only leader and Lord.

-Now that we have come to see some of the spiritual idols the Church has made and worships, we have the duty to guard ourselves from them.
+Now that we have seen some of the spiritual idols the Church has made and worships, we have a duty to guard ourselves from them.

 1Jn.
 5:21 (LSV) Little children, guard yourselves from idols!
 Amen.